ctrlaltdeleon/infinitygauntlet/time/journal-2021.md

 # 4-22

 - In `Git`, how does one check the amount of commits on a branch that has been worked on?
-  - `git rev-list --count HEAD^%YOUR-BRANCH-NAME%
+  - `git rev-list --count HEAD^%%YOUR-BRANCH-NAME%%

 # 4-21